nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 First we used the package manager `apt` to install updates to our container's operating system.

-Then we used the `locale-gen` command generate a locale instructing software in the container to use the United States dialect of the English language encoded in the UTF-8 character set.
+Then we used the `locale-gen` command to generate a locale.
+This instructs software in the container to use the United States dialect of the English language encoded in the UTF-8 character set.
 (This is conceptually similar to selecting the language when you install a new operating system.)

 After that, we used the `apt` package manager to install an "important scientific analysis" progam (`cowsay`).

 Finally, we ran our important scientific program (`cowsay`) with some standard input and it produced some standard output.

 This silly example is useful for illustration.  `cowsay` accepts input and produces output.
-We will modify our `cowsay` usage below so that it accepts a file as input and produces another file as output.
+We will modify our `cowsay` usage below so that it accepts a <b>file</b> as input and produces another <b>file</b> as output.
 So if you have a program that you want to run in a container that accepts input and produces output, this example will show you how.

 To prepare for the next section, let's exit the container and return to our host system.